aaliyanahmed1/MLOps_Tools/README.md

 **Python library for data science workflows:** Metaflow by Netflix simplifies building and deploying data science projects.
 Focus on code, Metaflow handles infrastructure.
 Version code/data/artifacts automatically.
 Deploy to AWS seamlessly.

+**What Metaflow does:** Write ML workflow as Python class.
+Each step is class method.
+Run locally with one command.
+Run on AWS Batch with same command + one flag.
+Metaflow automatically versions everything - code, data, artifacts, parameters.
+No configuration files, no YAML, pure Python.
+Built by Netflix for data scientists to ship to production without DevOps involvement.

+**Why needed for data science teams:** Data scientists write notebooks.
+"How to productionize this?" is eternal question.
+Metaflow provides answer.
+Structure notebook as Metaflow flow - class with step methods.
+Run locally to debug.
+Deploy to AWS, runs at scale automatically.
+Metaflow handles infrastructure, dependency management, artifact storage, versioning.
+Data scientist writes Python, Metaflow makes it production-ready.
+Netflix uses this for thousands of workflows in production.

+**System design role:** Metaflow abstracts infrastructure complexity.
+Data scientist writes FlowSpec class defining workflow logic.
+Local execution runs in process, useful for debugging.
+AWS execution: Metaflow packages code as Docker image, submits to AWS Batch, streams logs back.
+Artifacts saved to S3 automatically.
+Every run versioned - can inspect any past run, get its artifacts, see its parameters.
+Hyperparameter search: parent run spawns child runs in parallel, each on separate AWS Batch instance.
+Metaflow handles orchestration, data passing, result collection.

 Why Metaflow: Extremely simple Python API.
 No YAML, no configuration files.
 Production-ready out of box.
-Netflix battle-tested at scale.
-AWS integration built-in.
+Netflix battle-tested at scale - runs hundreds of thousands of workflows monthly.
+AWS integration built-in - one flag switches from local to AWS.
 Great for data scientists who want to focus on models not infrastructure.
+Trade-off: AWS-centric, other clouds not first-class.
+Less mature than Airflow.
+Opinionated workflow model may not fit all use cases.

 **Installation:**
 ```bash